How the WeChat ban could hurt American companies, cut off users, and disrupt global business

 U.S. companies could lose a lot of dollars

 WeChat, which is used by 1.2 billion people globally, is a seamless part of daily life in China.
-Consumers use it not just for socializing but for authorizing payments, shopping online, reading news, and receiving official communication.
+Consumers rely on it not just for socializing but for authorizing payments, shopping online, reading news, and receiving official communication.
 It’s a crucial marketing platform for U.S. companies, whose business could suffer if their pipeline into the world’s second-biggest economy is cut off.

 The concern is so great, in fact, that it was raised by more than a dozen major corporations in a call with the White House on Tuesday, reported The Wall Street Journal.
 According to the report, Apple, Ford, Walmart, Walt Disney, Procter & Gamble, and Intel were among those on the call.
 All feared losing access to the lucrative China market if they could no longer advertise or accept payments through WeChat.